WASP-121b: Atmospheric composition

 A 2025 study revealed the first 3D structure of its atmosphere, showing it to be formed of at least three layers.
 The upper layer consists of hydrogen gas, the middle layer contains sodium and the lower layer iron.
 A super-rotational sodium-containing jet stream moves material around the equator while the layer below moves the gas from the hot side of the planet to the cooler side.
 Titanium is detected at a lower latitude below the equatorial jet stream.
 Another study in 2025 constraining the abundance of volatile elements (carbon and oxygen) and refractory elements (iron and nickel) shows that WASP-121b likely have formed faraway from its host star, in an ice-rich environment, before migrating inward.

-The atmosphere of WASP-121b exhibits a unique composition shaped by both volatile and refractory elements.
-Observations using the James Webb Space Telescope (JWST) revealed the presence of key molecules, including SiO, CO, H_{2}O, and CH_{4}.
-Notably, methane was detected on the nightside, challenging previous models that suggested a methane-poor atmosphere.
-The planet's elemental ratios of carbon, oxygen, and silicon relative to hydrogen are significantly higher than those of its host star, indicating enrichment in both volatile gases and solid-forming materials.
-This suggests that WASP-121b's atmosphere is influenced by accretion from icy bodies beyond the water ice line, as well as rocky material, such as planetesimals.
-A thermal inversion on the dayside, driven by SiO, contributes to the extreme temperature contrast between the dayside and nightside, highlighting the dynamic and complex atmospheric processes at play.

 Possible exomoon

 The sodium detected via absorption spectroscopy around WASP-121b is consistent with an extrasolar gas torus, possibly fueled by an Io-like exomoon.